governance-foundation/governance.foundation/_gxp/001-overview.md

 ## Updating

-Seet [Diagrams Overview](/gxp/diagrams/overview) To update or add new model see the f
+See [Diagrams Overview](/gxp/diagrams/overview) for instructions how to update and add diagrams.